pingcap/blog/2017-05-27-rust-in-tikv.md

 ---
-date: 2017-05-27T00:00:00Z
-excerpt: This is the speech Tang Liu gave at the 1st Rust Meetup in Beijing on April 16, 2017.
 title: Rust in TiKV
+author: ['Siddon Tang']
+date: 2017-05-27
+summary: This is the speech Siddon Tang gave at the 1st Rust Meetup in Beijing on April 16, 2017.
+tags: ['TiKV', 'Rust', 'speech']
 ---

+This is the speech Siddon Tang gave at the 1st Rust Meetup in Beijing on April 16, 2017.

 (Email: [tl@pingcap.com](mailto:tl@pingcap.com))